casanave/Film_Analysis_Project/README.md

 Flatiron Phase One Project: Analysis Project to Make Recommendations to Hypothetical Microsoft Movie Studios

 ## Overview:
 Microsoft sees all the big companies creating original video content and they want to get in on the fun.
 They have decided to create a new movie studio, but they don't know anything about creating movies.
-You are charged with exploring what types of films are currently doing the best at the box office.
-You must then translate those findings into actionable insights that the head of Microsoft's new movie studio can use to help decide what type of films to create.
+I've been charged with exploring what types of films are currently doing the best at the box office.
+I must then translate those findings into actionable insights that the head of Microsoft's new movie studio can use to help decide what type of films to create.

 ## Citation:
 Much of this project and its code come directly from https://github.com/ElyLin/MovieAnalysisProject where I was a contributor.
 After being a contributor to the group project, I wanted to go back and re-explore my process and analysis on my own.